 I found this group called No Free Lunch who are a group of doctors who:

-health care providers who believe that pharmaceutical promotion should not guide clinical practice.
+We are health care providers who believe that pharmaceutical promotion should not guide clinical practice.
 Our mission is to encourage health care providers to practice medicine on the basis of scientific evidence rather than on the basis of pharmaceutical promotion.
 We discourage the acceptance of all gifts from industry by health care providers, trainees, and students.
 Our goal is improved patient care.

 We aim to achieve our goal by informing health care providers as well as the general public about pharmaceutical industry efforts to promote their products and influence prescribing; provide evidence that promotion does in fact influence health care provider behavior, often in ways that run counter to good patient care; and provide products that can replace pharmaceutical company paraphernalia and spread our message.